Broadcom bid for Qualcomm: The saga so far

 Feb.
 20, 2018

-Qualcomm deals a blow to Broadcom's raised bid by increasing its offer for NXP Semiconductors to $127.50 per share in cash from $110 per share.
+Qualcomm deals a blow to Broadcom's raised bid by increasing its offer for NXP Semiconductors to $127.50 per share in cash from $110.

 Feb.
 14, 2018